q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 <b>When using entire datasets, the model's performance will be great.</b>

-## 4.3 Test 2:- Model with 2 `Conv2d` and Output Layer
+### 4.3 Test 2:- Model with 2 `Conv2d` and Output Layer
 ```python
 m.add(Conv2d(input_shape = (28, 28, 1), filters = 8, padding=None, kernel_size=(3, 3), activation="relu"))
 m.add(Conv2d(filters=16, kernel_size=(3, 3), padding=None, activation="relu"))
 ```

-### 4.3.1 Train model
+#### 4.3.1 Train model
-Lets take 10000 of training samle and 500 of validation samples.
-Time to perform a epoch will be huge but accuracy will be great.
+Let's take 10000 training samples and 500 validation samples.
+The time to perform an epoch will be huge but the accuracy will be great.

 <code>
 m.train(x[:10000], y[:10000], epochs=100, batch_size=32, val_x=xt[:500], val_y=yt[:500])
 </code>

-Output is something like below:-
+Output is something like the below:-

 ```
 Epoch: 0, Time: 10528.569sec